 Dance Limerick promotes, supports and celebrates dance creation, presentation and participation.
 Dance Limerick Studio and offices are based at 1-2 John's Square, Limerick, in the heart of the city.
 Directly across the square is the Dance Limerick Space (St John's Church, formerly Daghdha).

 Funded by the Arts Council and Limerick City Council, Dance Limerick is a support and development organisation.
 Through a combination of performance platforms, residency opportunities, master classes, talks and lectures, Dance Limerick advocates for artistic dialogue and exchange.
-In collaboration with dance artists across a range of practices, Dance Limerick promotes the creation of new and innovative work and devises programmes of access, engagement and participation for the wider public.
+In collaboration with dance artists across a range of practices, Dance Limerick promotes the creation of innovative and ground-breaking work, and through it's new DL.BRIDGE programme, devises imaginative participation projects with the wider public.

 Dance Limerick programmes performances, workshops, talks and more.
 The Dance Limerick Space (St John's Church) has been running as a place for dance since being refurbished in 2005.
 For information on hiring Dance Limerick as a venue, scroll down to the blue VENUE HIRE button below.